I’m trying a few new things this year in math. I will try to summarize how each week goes throughout the year and highlight successes and failures.

 Some of the questions we explored were, Is 0.999… less than one or equal to one, why/how we know the square root of two is irrational (we actually did the proof in class, carefully), is zero odd or even, why can’t we divide by zero?

-Part 2: If = 99, how many values of would be composite.
+Part 2: If x = 99, how many values of a would be composite.

 The purpose of all of it was to challenge their thinking, hopefully incite some curiosity and promote deeper understanding.